-One thing that we Civil Servants do have in our favour is a very nice pension, so if you are looking at those dating sites, look for a Teacher or a Civil Servant since they look to have the best financial attributes for retirement.
-Finding a potential spouse that has a pension is becoming a lot harder (given very few private firms offer pensions), so maybe I have stumbled upon a new Match Making website “Pension Potential” (anybody want to do this, I will gladly consult).
+One thing that we Civil Servants do have in our favour is a very nice pension.
+If you are looking at those dating sites, find a Teacher or a Civil Servant, as they should have the best financial attributes for Retirement.
+Finding a potential spouse that has a pension is becoming a lot harder.
+Very few private firms offer pensions.
+Maybe I have stumbled upon a new Match Making website, “Pension Potential.”

 - Do they ever plan on moving out of their parents’ basement?
-This could mean that they are just really cheap and don’t want to spend money, or maybe they like home cooking?
-Either way do you want to be your future spouse’s pseudo-parent as well?
+This could mean they are just cheap and don’t want to spend money, or maybe they like home cooking?
+Either way, do you also want to be your future spouse’s pseudo-parent?

-- Are you constantly paying for everything on dates, do you wonder why?
+- Do they constantly pay for everything on dates?
+Do you wonder why?
 Are they cheap?
 Are you cheap?
 Something to think about as well.

 Why am I handing out love life advice?
-I have seen more “relationships” destroyed by money issues (and money lifestyle misalignment) in my years, figured I might help out the young folks with a few pointed remarks.
+In my years, I have seen more “relationships” destroyed by money issues (and money lifestyle misalignment).
+I hoped I might help the young folks with a few pointed remarks.